Major League Baseball rivalries: Citrus Series: Miami Marlins vs. Tampa Bay Rays

+Central

 Border Battle: Milwaukee Brewers vs. Minnesota Twins

 The Border Battle is an annual interleague rivalry between the Milwaukee Brewers (NL-Central) and the Minnesota Twins (AL-Central).
 The rivalry started and was most heated when the Brewers were still in the American League before transitioning to the National League.

 Crosstown Classic: Chicago White Sox vs. Chicago Cubs

-The White Sox-Cubs rivalry (also known as the Wintrust Crosstown Cup, Crosstown Classic, The Windy City Showdown, Red Line Series, City Series, Crosstown Series, Crosstown Cup or Crosstown Showdown) refers to the rivalry between two Major League Baseball teams that play their home games in Chicago, Illinois.
-The Chicago Cubs of the NL play their home games at Wrigley Field located on the city's North side, while the Chicago White Sox of the AL play their home games at Guaranteed Rate Field on the city's South side.
+The Cubs–White Sox rivalry (also known as the Wintrust Crosstown Cup, Crosstown Classic, The Windy City Showdown, Red Line Series, City Series, Crosstown Series, Crosstown Cup, or Crosstown Showdown) refers to the rivalry between two Major League Baseball teams that play their home games in Chicago, Illinois.
+The Chicago Cubs of the NL play their home games at Wrigley Field located on the city's North side, while the Chicago White Sox of the AL play their home games at Rate Field on the city's South side.
 The terms "North Siders" and "South Siders" are synonymous with the respective teams and their fans, setting up an enduring rivalry.
-The Chicago Transit Authority's Red Line runs north–south through Chicago's neighborhoods, stopping at Wrigley Field on Addison Street and Guaranteed Rate Field on 35th Street.
+The Chicago Transit Authority's Red Line runs north–south through Chicago's neighborhoods, stopping at Wrigley Field on Addison Street and Rate Field on 35th Street.

 Notably this rivalry actually predates the Interleague Play Era, with the only postseason meeting occurring in the 1906 World Series.
 It was the first World Series between teams from the same city.
 The White Sox won the series 4 games to 2, over the highly favored Cubs who had won a record 116 games during the regular season.
 The rivalry continued through of exhibition games, culminating in the Crosstown Classic from 1985 to 1995, in which the White Sox were undefeated at 10–0–2.
-The White Sox currently lead the regular season series 72–64.

 Battle of Ohio: Cincinnati Reds vs. Cleveland Guardians

 The Ohio Cup is between the National League (NL)'s Cincinnati Reds and the American League (AL)'s Cleveland Guardians.
 Both teams' cities are about 250 miles away via I-71.
-As of the 2022 season, the Guardians are ahead of the Reds by 17 with an all-time rivalry record 71–54.